zenhack/docker-spk/README.md

 docker-spk pack -imagefile my-image.tar
 ```

-This will create a `my-image.spk` based on the docker image and the
+This will create an `.spk` file, with the name derived from the app name
-information in `sandstorm-manifest.capnp`.
+and version defined in `sandstorm-manifest.capnp`.

 # Examples